Introduction: Introduction to 3D Modeling and 3D Printing

 - Make sure what you wanted to create that depends on you, there are basically two primary factors for the considerations

-- Engineering based modelling is one which is made according to the various dimension properties of the model.
-It is considered that each and every thing is measured and created.
+- Engineering based modeling is one which is made according to the various dimension properties of the model.
+It is considered that each and everything is measured and created.

-- Creative Modelling is creating the 3d models as per the minds creativity and does't care much about the dimension parameters.
+- Creative Modelling is creating the 3d models as per the creativity of the mind and doesn't care much about the dimension parameters.

-By the by , if you are Engineering students you might be familiar with the first semester Engineering Graphics where you are made to create some of the drawings, this something similar to that but don't be afraid, it is so easy than what you think.!!
+By the by, if you are Engineering students you might be familiar with the first-semester Engineering Graphics where you are made to create some of the drawings, this something similar to that but doesn't be afraid, it is so easy than what you think.!!

 - Make notes of the part which you need to model, make a rough sketch with the dimensions in the paper.